Mastercard-Gateway/gateway-prestashop-module/README.md

 # Mastercard Payment Gateway Services module for PrestaShop

-## Installation in PrestaShop
+## Compatibility
-You can obtain the module by downloading a release from: [https://github.com/Mastercard-Gateway/gateway-prestashop-module/releases](https://github.com/Mastercard-Gateway/gateway-prestashop-module/releases) - the module is licensed using  [OSL 3.0](https://opensource.org/licenses/OSL-3.0).

-The module has been tested with the PrestaShop versions
+The module has been tested with the PrestaShop versions:
 - 1.7.4.4
 - 1.7.5.0,

-and with PHP versions
+and with PHP versions:
 - 7.1
 - 7.2.

+## Obtain the module

+You can obtain the module by downloading a release from: [https://github.com/Mastercard-Gateway/gateway-prestashop-module/releases](https://github.com/Mastercard-Gateway/gateway-prestashop-module/releases) - the module is licensed using  [OSL 3.0](https://opensource.org/licenses/OSL-3.0).

+## Installation in PrestaShop

 Please refer to official Prestashop documentation for general installation guidelines
 [https://addons.prestashop.com/en/content/13-installing-modules](https://addons.prestashop.com/en/content/13-installing-modules)

 ## General settings

-Once you have Mastercard Payment Gateway Service module installed you can configure module from admin panel.
+Once you have Mastercard Payment Gateway Service module installed you can configure the module from admin panel.

 Find the relevant Configure button under your Module Manager: